Places to Explore — Central Massachusetts

 Elm Hill Wildlife Sanctuary straddles the town line separating Brookfield and North Brookfield.
 It is located north of Route 9 between the centers of Brookfield and East Brookfield.

 Conservation Features: The majority of the forest at Elm Hill is transition hardwoods dominated by red oak and including maples and birches.
 The sanctuary’s landscape consists of a series of hills—a drumlin cluster—that are topped by fields and former orchards; the views from the open hilltops are sweeping.
-Elm Hill is protected by an Agricultural Preservation Restriction (APR) held by the Massachusetts Department of Agricultural Resources.
+Elm Hill is protected by an Agricultural Preservation Restriction (APR) held by the MA Department of Agricultural Resources.
 Most of the fields are leased to local farmers.
 Elm Hill supports populations of many wide-ranging animals, including black bear, fisher, and eastern coyote.
-The sanctuary’s early-successional habitats also support songbird species of conservation concern.
+The sanctuary's early-successional habitats also support songbird species of conservation concern.
+Elm Hill is also the site of Mass Audubon's 100-year demonstration of bird-friendly forestry practices.

 Laurel Woods Wildlife Sanctuary, Holden